HCS Score

 Muslim investors who read our Polymarket analysis will immediately recognize that Rain and Polymarket receive identical compliance classifications for identical reasons.

-Polymarket — Haram.
-Centralized prediction market platform where users stake money on uncertain future event outcomes.
+Polymarket is Haram.
+It is a centralized prediction market platform where users stake money on uncertain future event outcomes.

-Rain — Haram.
-Decentralized prediction market protocol where users stake money on uncertain future event outcomes.
+Rain is Haram.
+It is a decentralized prediction market protocol where users stake money on uncertain future event outcomes.

-The operational difference — centralized vs decentralized — is real and significant from a technology perspective.
-From an Islamic finance perspective, it's irrelevant.
+The operational difference between centralized and decentralized is real and significant from a technology perspective.
+From an Islamic finance perspective it is irrelevant.
 The financial activity being facilitated is identical.
 The compliance classification is identical.

 Holding RAIN means your investment grows when prediction market gambling activity on Rain increases.
 The governance token's value is directly tied to the volume of the activity that triggers the haram classification.

-This structural connection is the same reason exchange tokens — where the token value grows with derivatives trading volumes — are haram in our analysis.
-The asset whose value you're holding benefits from the growth of prohibited financial activity.
+This structural connection is the same reason exchange tokens, where the token value grows with derivatives trading volumes, are haram in our analysis.
+The asset whose value you are holding benefits from the growth of prohibited financial activity.

-The compliance assessment doesn't change based on who has access to the market.
+The compliance assessment does not change based on who has access to the market.
 A private prediction market where participants stake money on uncertain outcomes and receive or lose that money based on outcome accuracy is still a prediction market with the same Maysir structure.

 The privacy of access changes who can participate.
-It doesn't change what the participants are doing when they participate.
+It does not change what the participants are doing when they participate.

-Before investing in any prediction market protocol, ask yourself:
+Before investing in any prediction market protocol, ask yourself honestly.

 Rain (RAIN) is classified as Haram / Non-Compliant under the CoinStudy Halal Crypto Standard.

-The Gambling / Betting red line is triggered — resulting in automatic Haram classification.
+The Gambling and Betting red line is triggered, resulting in automatic Haram classification.
 Rain is explicitly and comprehensively a prediction markets protocol.
 Its purpose is providing decentralized infrastructure for financial speculation on uncertain future event outcomes.
 That activity constitutes Maysir under Islamic finance principles regardless of how sophisticated, decentralized, or AI-powered the implementation is.

 The technical innovation in Rain's architecture is genuine.
 The AI oracle resolution mechanism is interesting.
 The permissionless market creation framework is ambitious.
-None of these technical merits change the financial structure of what happens in every Rain market — money staked on uncertain outcomes, redistributed from incorrect predictors to correct predictors, with no productive economic activity performed.
+None of these technical merits change the financial structure of what happens in every Rain market, which is money staked on uncertain outcomes, redistributed from incorrect predictors to correct predictors, with no productive economic activity performed.

-For Muslim investors — Rain belongs in the same compliance category as Polymarket and every other prediction market platform we've encountered.
+For Muslim investors, Rain belongs in the same compliance category as Polymarket and every other prediction market platform we have encountered.
 The decentralization makes it more accessible.
-It doesn't make it permissible.
+It does not make it permissible.

 Disclaimer: This analysis is provided for educational and research purposes only.
 This analysis is based on guidance from CoinStudy's HCS Shariah Board members.
 CoinStudy does not issue personal fatwas or financial advice.
 Please consult a qualified Islamic scholar for individual guidance.